nadavmatalon/WatchDog/README.md

 It is also worth mentioning that in order to keep the memory footprint of the library to a minimum, no objects are instantiated during its operation and only one variable is stored in the system (namely: the timer's selected overflow period).

-For more details about the WatchDog Timer, see the relevant datasheet
+For more details about the WatchDog Timer, see the relevant datasheet.

 <img src="extras/images/watchdog_image.png" alt="WATCHDOG" width="450" height="340">